kgateway-dev/kgateway/devel/contributing/issues.md

 ## Bug Report
 - Issues should not contain any sensitive information.
-- Issues can include links to private resources, such as Slack conversations or private code
+- Issues can include links to private resources, such as Slack conversations or private code.
-- Private Enterprise issues can be used to track Open Source work
+- Private Enterprise issues can be used to track Open Source work.
 - The more details about the issue, the better.
-Please include:
+Please include the following information:
   - Gloo Edge version
   - Kubernetes version
-  - Operating System
+  - Operating system
   - Steps to reproduce
   - Expected behavior
   - Actual behavior